marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 ---

 ## Pipeline Workflow
-The aLMMD pipeline is divided into four main sections, each corresponding to a distinct phase of the workflow.
-Follow them sequentially from Section 1 → Section 4:
+The aLMMD pipeline is divided into four main sections, each corresponding to a distinct phase of the workflow:
 > **Note:** This workflow diagram is a high-level overview.
 Steps are grouped by functional purpose, not strict chronological order in the code.